TWO TURTLEDOVES;

 and blessed them."BLESSED ARE THEY THAT MOURN.

 Take a trip abroad and you will rapidly appreciate that there are multitudes of spiritually poor people.
 Even the rich western established church is spiritually poor if it has any connection with the last-named Church of Laodicea.
-Many believe that it does.-Rev.3:14-18 Our church while it has ornate steepled buildings and retains 94-96% of the tithe moneys for itself may well be spiritually poorer in fact than the hard pressed and persecuted third world church.
+Many believe that it does.-Rev.3:14-18 Our church while it has ornate steeples and retains 94-96% of the tithe moneys for itself may well be spiritually poorer in fact than the hard pressed and persecuted third world church.
 Many in the suffering church abroad truly understand and operate in blood covenant Christianity.
 They may be physically poor with not much in the way of material wealth and church buildings.
 But they are spiritually rich.
 But most have not yet heard the Gospel.
 Most people in the teeming millions of India and in the third world many have not heard the gospel even once.
 Many are still on their way to finding out.
 They seek to know about that empty part of them that suffers the "angst".
-Do they hear the wooing voice of God who is reaching out to them as Saviour and Friend?
+Do they hear the wooing voice of God who is reaching out to them as Savior and Friend?
 It is hard if they have not been presented with the Gospel.
 Have they had a messenger come to them and present the Good News?
 Most have not.

 BLESSED ARE THE POOR IN SPIRIT.Many people around the world are in the process of coming to God.
 Unfortunately they are under oppressive regimes or struggling to survive.
-Half the children of this world go to bed hungry and disease stalks the people on the southern lattitudes from 10 degrees north of the equator to 30 degrees south of the equator.
+Half the children of this world go to bed hungry and disease stalks the people on the southern latitudes from 10 degrees north of the equator to 30 degrees south of the equator.
 Many poor people are stymied by a wicked political system and Satan on the loose.

 There are three enemies of the Gospel.
 These are the world system, the flesh, and the devil.
 During the coming Millennium two of these enemies will be eliminated.
 Satan will be bound for one thousand years.
 (Rev. 20:1-3) And the kingdoms of this world will have become the Kingdom of our Lord and of His Christ/Messiah.
 (Rev.11:15) Both of these enemies currently help to prevent men from hearing the Gospel and coming into union with God.
 Only the third enemy, our own flesh nature, will stand in the way of the call of God to man in the coming Kingdom of Messiah.